 But that's not all the extra money you'll pay.
 The average car depreciates about 20% in the first year and then 15 percent each subsequent year.
-A vehicle in this instance will lose about $13,700 in value during that same loan period.
-In other words, you'll lose about $17,400 total on the deal.
+A $30,000 vehicle loses about $13,700 in value during that same loan period.
+In other words, you'll lose about $17,400 within a short time after making the deal.
 If you pay with cash on a used car, you won't pay the interest, and you won't be paying for as much depreciation either.

 Get Pre-approved If You Aren't Paying All In Cash